-These are government backed loans and they do expect to be paid back!
-The good news is that by communicating with your loan servicer, they are willing to work with you and your financial situation.
+These are government-backed loans and they must be paid back!
+The good news is that if you communicate with your loan servicer, they are willing to work with you and your financial situation.

-The first thing that a student needs to do is to go to the website www.nslds.ed.gov and register by using the Financial Aid Review button.
-By doing this you will have access to the information about the loans that have been granted during your education.
-Information about your servicers and contact information is also provided.
+Go to The National Student Loan Data System and register by using the Financial Aid Review button.
+This will give you access to information about loans that have been granted during your education—information about your servicer and contact information is also provided.

-After you visit the NSLDS website and find out who your loan servicers are you should then go to your servicers website.
-Here is a list of commonly used servicers and their
+After you visit the NSLDS website and find out who your loan servicers are you should then go to your servicer’s website.
+Here are a few popular servicers:

-Once you get to your servicers website you’ll need to register.
+Once you get to your servicer’s website you’ll need to register.
 By registering you will be able to maintain your loans.
-You will see your balance, interest rate, date payment is due, make a payment, as well as payment options if you cannot pay your loan at this time.
-If you cannot make payments at this time, you can apply for a deferment or forbearance
+You will see your balance, interest rate, date payment is due, make a payment, as well as payment options if you cannot pay your loan.
+If you cannot make payments, you can apply for a deferment or forbearance

-My suggestion to you as a student is to go to Direct Consolidation Loans website: www.loanconsolidation.ed.gov .
-Here you can apply on-line to have all of your Federal Student Loans combined into one loan.
-Consolidation offers a number of benefits including lower monthly payments; Plus, it make keeping track of multiple loans easier.
+If you go to Direct Consolidation Loan’s website, you can apply online to have all of your Federal Student Loans combined into a single loan.
+Consolidation offers a number of benefits including lower monthly payments; plus, it makes keeping track of multiple loans easier.
 If you are experiencing a financial hardship you can find out if you qualify for the IBR program or the ICR program.